Five Core Concepts at Heart of La Verne Law Model of Legal Education

 With its five core concepts forming a sound foundation, La Verne Law provides prospective students a place where they can focus on learning and preparing for a successful and rewarding legal career.
 It also establishes a new trail across the landscape of legal education.

-“I truly believe that La Verne Law is in a position to provide leadership as an institution that can produce graduates who will be successful in every aspect of the communities they serve and as an institution that will develop and implement innovative and effective ways to educate and train the lawyers and leaders of the future,” said Holmes.
+At La Verne Law, we truly believe that we are in a position to provide leadership as an institution that can produce graduates who will be successful in every aspect of the communities they serve and as an institution that will develop and implement innovative and effective ways to educate and train the lawyers and leaders of the future.